 When you’re in the fast lane, it’s logical that you’ll want to overtake those slower cars ahead of you.
 But when you’re so focused on passing the next driver, you might miss some important landmarks you’ve been told to look out for on the way to your destination.
 Even worse — you might completely miss the exit ramp and continue driving down the wrong path for much longer than you intended.

 It’s the same with the path to the cloud for many organisations.
 There are some steps you simply can’t afford to skip when moving to, away from or between clouds.
 These include:

 - Ensuring the security and backup of your data

 - Ensuring you have an exit plan in place (see “no turnaround” above)

 - Doing your homework to make sure that any implemented solutions fit into your company’s strategy (see “go slowly” above)

 Over time, your path to the cloud may include migrating to one or more public clouds, a hybrid cloud setup or even deciding to return to a completely on-premises environment.
-To make sure your travels along the way are as smooth as possible (and cover all the points raised here), contact us using the button below.
+To make sure your travels along the way are as smooth as possible (and cover all the points raised here), contact us.